hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/3-networking/index.md

         - dust / smoke / high-pollen-counts because signal scatters (by particles)
         - Solar events
     - ?? can be intercepted behind official antenna (eg: by space satellite) ??

+- uses
+    - phone systems (3G, 4G, 5G)
+    - WiFi systems (in LAN)
+    - communication between base station and satellites
+        - \+ uplink and downlink satellites
+    - used for TV / radio
+        - to transmit programs from outside the studio
+        - (broadcasts)
+        - instead of using expensive satellite links
+    - used to carry cellular data between stations
+        - to provide backbone to carrier system
+    - for short-range indoor communications
+    - to link remote telephone exchanges to main exchanges without using cobber/fibre-optic cabling

 ### WiFi